 Scope of the Project: Those preconstruction activities, actions, and products set forth in the PMP, Final Feasibility Report, and any authorizing legislation that will be conducted during the Term of the MOU are subject to the requirements of the MOU.

-Preconstruction Activities: Those activities that are involved in but not limited to planning, engineering, design, and environmental permitting that occur between the Final Feasibility Report and Environmental Impact Statement but before commencement of physical construction, mitigation, or land acquisition has begun.
+Preconstruction Activities: Those activities that are involved in but not limited to planning, engineering, design, and environmental permitting that occur between the Final Feasibility Report and Environmental Impact Statement but before commencement of physical construction, mitigation, or land acquisition has begun, including Definite Plan Report.

-Non-Federal Proportionate Cost-Share: The percentage of the total construction cost of the Project assigned to the non-federal cost-share partner, SITES JPA, in accordance with Article 5(a).
+Non-Federal Proportionate Cost-Share: The percentage of the total construction cost of the Project assigned to the non-federal cost-share partner, Sites JPA, in accordance with Article 5(a).

 Federal Proportionate Cost-Share: The percentage of the total construction cost of the Project assigned to the Federal Government, in accordance with Article 5(a).